poly-gui/poly-docs/Writerside/topics/Binary-format.md

 ## Data Section

 The data section follows immediately after the size header.
 This is where the actual raw data of all the fields go.
-Nothing special to talk about here.

 ## NanoPack Limits